Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 data_for_model.isna().sum()
 ```

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value), we will just remove those rows.
+The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value), I just removed those rows.

 ```python
 data_for_model.dropna(how = "any", inplace = True)